black-code1/100-days-of-web-development/adding-forms-to-websites/README.md

 - **<textarea>** `A multi-line text input field`
 - **<select>** `A dropdown multiple-choice or multi-select input`
 - **<button>** `A button to reset or submit the form`
-# The Form Element, Form Submission & Different Types of Requests
+# Styling the Form Element